soap/laravel-omise-webhooks/README.md

 ```
 php artisan migrate
 ```
 Finally, take care of the routing: At the Omise dashboard you must configure at what url Omise webhooks should hit your app.
-In the routes file of your app you must pass that route to ``` Route::stripeWebhooks```:
+In the routes file of your app you must pass that route to ``` Route::omiseWebhooks```:
 ```
 Route::omiseWebhooks('webhook-route-configured-at-the-omise-dashboard');
 ```